Close Menu

 Their story is a reminder of the power of faith and determination.
 It’s a testament to what can be achieved when someone truly believes in their mission.
 And it’s an important chapter in the history of religion in America.

-John Wesley Braughe may have ridden off into the sunset long ago, but the trail he blazed is still visible today.
+Braughe’s enduring legacy is evident in the lasting presence of the churches he established and the communities he served.
 His legacy lives on in the churches he founded, the lives he touched, and the example he set.
 And that, folks, is something worth remembering.

 The Methodist Movement and John Wesley Braughe